Syllabus --Fall 2023

 We will be using the following gradescope page for homework submissions.

 Homework will (typically) be due Friday at 5pm.
-Late work will be accepted until Sunday at 11:59pm but with 10% docked from the grade.
+Late work will be accepted for the next two days: a 10% deduction if by Saturday 11:59pm and a 20% deduction if by Sunday 11:59pm.
 After that, late submissions will not be accepted.
+This policy generally holds unless otherwise specified in the assignment.

 Your grade will be based on your performance on the programming assignments and written assignments.
 Each assignment will be given an equal weight to the final grade, except for the final project will count for twice as much as a typical assignment.
 This works out to each assignment being worth 11% of your total grade, with the two portions of the final project being worth 11% each.